aar0m/aar0m.github.io/essays/typescript.md

 console.log(isUnique1('abcdea')); // prints false
 ```

-This code may strike an unattentive reader as C/C++ due to the myriad of types but the multiple object-oriented methods invoke a Pythonic feel.
+This code may strike an inattentive reader as C/C++ due to the myriad of types but the multiple object-oriented methods invoke a Pythonic feel.
 This was very helpful when learning both JavaScript and TypeScript through online coding courses.
-The blending of language conventions had allowed me to comfortably focus on higher conceptual aspects that were distinct/more prevalent in JavaScript---like web development applications or object-oriented methods for various datatypes---ather than becoming solely hung up on syntax or basic programming concepts.
-Additionalyl, learning TypeScript was just as, if not more comfortable than JavaScript due to the fact that I was able to clearly distinguish variable datatypes from one another and invoke C-like typing behavior.
+The blending of language conventions had allowed me to comfortably focus on higher conceptual aspects that were distinct/more prevalent in JavaScript---like web development applications or object-oriented methods for various datatypes---rather than becoming solely hung up on syntax or basic programming concepts.
+Additionally, learning TypeScript was just as, if not more comfortable than JavaScript due to the fact that I was able to clearly distinguish variable datatypes from one another and invoke C-like typing behavior.
 The TypeScript compiler is also a very neat and interesting mechanism, reminiscent of writing tools for word documents; only this time, the compiler is checking for type discontinuity and logical errors instead of grammar mistakes or spelling issues.

 Another aspect that truly aided me in learning JavaScript and TypeScript was the athletic software engineering workflow, characterized by constat repetitions and increasing difficulty; this workflow provides an athletic framework to developing software engineering skills and building up stronger "coding muscles".